 Navigating post-divorce life can be challenging, and having a child or children involved can make the process even more stressful.
 Having sole custody of your children does not mean you have to go it alone, however; child support is usually ordered to be paid by the non-custodial parent.
 That monthly support is crucial to your child’s wellbeing.
-If the check stops arriving in the mail like it used to, though, what are your options for regaining the financial support in Texas?
+If the check stops arriving in the mail like it used to, though, you have ways to enforce a child support agreement and regain financial support.

 - Wage Garnishment.
 Before you resort to litigation, it is useful to first try other, less-drastic methods.
 One of the ways you can enforce a child support order is by asking the Texas Office of the Attorney General to locate your ex’s employer and force them to withhold the amount owed in child support from each paycheck he or she earns.